Kaibin/SpringToy/README.md

-This is a Restful Web Service Demo based on Spring, Maven, Jetty and Jesey.
+This is a Restful Web Service Demo based on SpringMVC, Maven, Jetty and jstl.

 It shows the mainstream technologies and pragmatic practice in JavaEE world.